Samsung/tizen-docs/docs/application/dotnet/guides/nui/NUIoverview.md

 -   Image and text creation
 -   Layers to aid in 2D UI layouting
 -   Automatic background loading of resources
--   Easy-to-use [animation framework](animation.md) which hides the complexity of the underlying 3D math
+-   Easy-to-use [animation framework](animation.md) which hides the complexity of the underlying three-dimensional math
 -   Keyboard, touch, and mouse handling

 <a name="concepts"></a>